If you were born outside Ireland, you may be entitled to Irish citizenship.

-You can become an Irish citizen if one of your parents was an Irish citizen at the time of your birth, but was not born in Ireland.
+You can become an Irish citizen if one of your grandparents was born in Ireland, or you can become an Irish citizen if one of your parents was an Irish citizen at the time of your birth, but was not born in Ireland.
 If you’re eligible, you can register your birth on the Foreign Births Register.

 Registering your birth

 To register your birth on the Foreign Births Register, you must: